-By popular demand, a complete Venom reading order, from his origins to Maximum Carnage, to Venom’s current role with the Guardians of the Galaxy!
+By popular demand, a complete Venom reading order, from his origins to Maximum Carnage, to Venom’s space-faring role with the Guardians of the Galaxy, to the Venomverse event and beyond!
 Get to know Spider-Man’s most venomous villain!

 I) The Birth of Venom

 A few notes about this section.
 There is some overlap in the available trade collections for the issues of Spider-Man in which Venom first appears.
 For example, “The Birth of Venom” includes the first Amazing Spider-Man issues in which Spidey and Venom battle, but it also includes backstory for the black suit all the way to its origins in Secret Wars.
 Of course if you’re reading on Marvel Unlimited, this won’t be an issue.